dnnsharp/mailchimp-guide/en/subscribe.md

 ![](subsc.jpg)

-Whereas in Action Form, Action Grid, and DNN API Endpoint you can use either a text box field token or expression to determine which email will be used to subscribe
+Whereas in Action Form, Action Grid, and DNN API Endpoint you can use either a text box field or expression to determine which email will be used to subscribe

 ![](expr.jpg)